Information Theoretic cutting of a cake: Proofs for Adjusted Winner

 hence the maximum can not happen at this $\ta$.
 The proof for the case where $\ta > \bmax$ is similar using the fact that $\daw{\ta}{a}{b}$ is decreasing in $(b,\ta]$ for all $b\in [\bmin,\bmax]$. \end{proof}

-Now we analyze the behavior of the sequence of maximum improvements by asking an specific number of questions, $\dgamaxhead_k$.
 We expect that by asking a number of questions, the expected gain for Alice increases, and the more questions she asks, the more is this improvement.
-The following proposition establishes this.
+The following proposition states this. \begin{prop} Assume $a$ is fixed and $b$ is uniformly distributed in $[\bmin,\bmax]$.
+Then the sequence $\dgamax{k}{\bmin,\bmax}$ for $k\geq 1$ is nonnegative, nondecreasing and bounded by $1$, i.e.\